 Penne alla Vodka

-- About five minutes before the pasta is done, slowly pour the cream into the pan and cook over low heat until the pasta is done.
+About five minutes before the pasta is done (follow the instructions for length of time to cook pasta al dente printed on the pasta packaging), slowly pour the cream into the pan with the tomato sauce and cook over low heat for five minutes, stirring occasionally.

 Remove 1/4 cup of pasta water and set aside before draining the pasta in a colander.

 Add the cooked pasta and pasta water to the pan and stir until the pasta is coated entirely by pink sauce.

 Transfer to a serving platter and sprinkle with parsley and grated cheese to enjoy immediately.

 Some people add pancetta, sweet Italian sausage, capers, or green peas to this dish.
 If adding pancetta, add it when you first heat the pan, add capers while the garlic is cooking, and add the green peas as you are adding the cream.
 These are not necessarily “traditional” additions, but neither is a sauce with vodka, so why not experiment?